RAF’s worst peacetime air disaster Hastings TG577

 We careered along the old bridleway running behind the works at Drayton-St-Leonard with Terry driving as though possessed, then continuing along the ancient Roman Road to Jack Barclays farm at Little Baldon.
 The distance travelled from the works to the crash site was 1.6 miles and journey time about 6 minutes.

-On arriving at the field known as 100 Acres we realised very quickly there were no survivors, the Hastings aircraft had crashed on its back, the flames and heat was so intense it is difficult to imagine how terrible it was to believe 41young men had just died in that inferno.
-The memory seared into my mind is of bodies but one in particular, a torso with a blue RAF uniform, epaulettes on the shoulder and severed head with black hair covered in blood.
+On arriving at the field known as 100 Acres we realised very quickly there were no survivors, the Hastings aircraft had crashed on its back, the flames and heat was so intense it is difficult to imagine how terrible it was to believe that 41 young men had just died in that inferno.
+The memory will be seared my mind forever.

 On a late summers afternoon, the Handley Page Hastings TG577 left Abingdon on a training parachute jump for Weston-on-The Green.
 The Hastings was flying over Berinsfield fairly low, weaving side to side then climbing nearly vertical out of control, it was then seen to fall with all four engines running, crashing on to its back, bursting into flames in a barley field named 100 Acres at Little Baldon Oxon.

 Arthur Ware and George Powell a foreman at Barclay farms were the first on the scene, in a statement said ” wreckage was scattered all over the place, I saw many bodies,some of the men looked as though they had tried to jump.
 I saw collapsed parachutes with cords at full stretch, there was nothing we could do for anyone.”